Seonghui-Min/CGAM/README.md

 ```

 #### Acknowledgement
-Our code is developed based on the framework of [f-BRS: Rethinking Backpropagating Refinement for Interactive Segmentation](https://github.com/SamsungLabs/fbrs_interactive_segmentation).
+Our code is developed based on the framework of [f-BRS](https://github.com/SamsungLabs/fbrs_interactive_segmentation).

 ## Citation